tinymce/openai-proxy-reference-implementation/docs/docs.md

 - [Line 13](../example-app/ai-request.js#L13): Specifies that the stream should be started by making a `POST` request so a `body` can be included.
 - [Line 16](../example-app/ai-request.js#L16): Specifies using the `content-type` header that the `body` will contain JSON.
-Note that the `authorization` header with the OpenAI API key is not added here as it will be added by the envoy proxy.
+**Note**: the `authorization` header with the OpenAI API key is not added here as it will be added by the envoy proxy.
 This also serves to hide the API key from end users.
 - [Lines 17 to 23](../example-app/ai-request.js#L17): Configures ChatGPT settings
 including the model used, the creativity, the maximum cost, the question posed and that the reply should be streamed.